phusion/holy-build-box/README.md

 Autopackage eventually went defunct because of resistance from distributors.
 I guess that people weren't *truly* interested in Linux succeeding on the desktop, despite how many people complained about it.

 Fast forward to 2015.
-Virtualization and containerization is now cheap is ubiquitous.
-Thus the holy build box approach is now viable for the average developer.
+Virtualization and containerization became cheap and ubiquitous.
+Thus the holy build box approach became viable to the average developer.

 ## Other comparable systems